President's Council/Senior Administration

 Melissa O'Connor

 Melissa O’Connor joined Webster University in 2019.
-She provides leadership for the individual giving efforts, including major gifts, annual giving and donor relations at the University.
+She provides leadership for individual giving efforts, including major gifts, annual giving and donor relations at the University.
 Prior to joining Webster, she was part of the Alumni and Development team at Washington University in St. Louis.
 O’Connor and her team coordinate with colleagues across Webster’s network to generate donor support for the University, benefitting our students, faculty and staff.

 O’Connor holds a bachelor’s degree in American Studies from the University of Kansas and a master’s degree in Nonprofit Leadership from Webster University, as well as a Certificate of Fundraising Management from Indiana University’s Lilly Family School of Philanthropy.